 Every sense perception is total in the real world, unlike what we experience in our fragmented world.
 So seeing isn’t only seeing, it’s also hearing, feeling, smelling and tasting—plus many perceptions we know nothing about on this level of being—all rolled into one.
 In this fifth stage, knowing, feeling and perceiving are bundled with hearing and seeing, in one all-inclusive package.
 Every capacity God has created is included.
 We can’t even imagine the limitless possibilities—not to mention the richness and variety—of having all these capacities.

 The ideal state to be in to be filled by the Holy Spirit is focused emptiness.
 What is the Holy Spirit?
 It is the whole world of God, in all its glory and magnificence.
 We don’t have words in the human language adequate to convey it.
-It’s not possible to describe what exists beyond the bounds of fear, distrust and doubt, after death, evil and suffering are overcome.
+It’s not possible to describe what exists beyond the bounds of fear, distrust and doubt, after we overcome death, evil and suffering.
 But we can reach all the splendor and fullness of the Spirit World by crossing over the threshold of focused emptiness.

 Practicing Focused Emptiness